 This is a ten-part series – based on John Maxwell’s Best Selling Book “Put Your Dream To The Test: Ten Questions To Help You See It and Seize It!”
-This week, Pastor G talks about “The Ownership Test: Is Your Dream Really YOUR Dream?”
+This week, Pastor G talks about “The Ownership Test: Is My Dream Really MY Dream?”

 Be the change you want to see in the world. ~ Mahatma Gandhi